Is The Surrogate Worth Watching? Honest Movie Review & Audience Verdict (1995)

 Artistic Execution & Performance Study

-The direction by Raymond Hartung is marked by a steady and professional hand.
+The direction by Jan Egleson is marked by a steady and professional hand.
 From a production standpoint, the film meets the high standards of modern industrial filmmaking.
 The sets are well-crafted, and the visual effects are integrated with a level of polish that ensures the viewer matches the director's intended level of immersion.
 While perhaps not groundbreaking, the execution is flawless.
 The pacing, over its 92 minute runtime, allows the audience to fully inhabit the space the director has created, making the eventual resolution feel deeply earned.

 Critical Assessment: Why You Should Watch